 We describe the effective behaviour of Z in two steps: First, we compactify the state space by projecting Z onto the periodic torus.
-In this case, we prove a direct analogue of the classical Freidlin-Wentzell averaging principle [FW12] on shorter time scales, and show that the limiting process is a diffusion Y on a (rescaled) Reeb graph.
-Next, we show that the limiting behaviour of Z on $\mathbb{R}^2$ is exactly an independent two-dimensional Brownian motion time changed by the local time of Y at the vertex of the rescaled Reeb graph.
-That is, the effective process only moves when the graph diffusion Y is at the vertex.
-These steps are described below in Sections 3.1 and 3.2 respectively.
+In this case, we prove a direct analogue of the classical Freidlin-Wentzell averaging principle [18] on shorter time scales, and show that the limiting process is a diffusion Y on a (rescaled) Reeb graph.
+This is Theorem 3.2, below.